 It’s like telling your depressed friend to get over it and stop being sad.

-If the key to ending racism in America was that easy this conversation wouldn’t be happening.
+If the key to ending racism in America were that easy this conversation wouldn’t be happening.

 8. People Who Don’t Think Racism Is Real Are The Problem